bp-ventures/lightecho-stellar-oracle/README.md

   dedicated ledger key in temporary storage.
 Each price ledger key is an integer of type `u128` with this structure: `[first 32 bits - source][next 32 bits - asset identifier][next 64 bits - timestamp]`.
-  Using this new lightweight approach allowed us to reduce fee costs in **95%** compared to the previous implementation using `Map`.
+  Using this new lightweight approach allowed us to reduce fee costs in **95%** compared to the previous implementation using `Map`, and removed all the scalability issues we had when using `Map`.
   More curious about the code structure?
 [See here](https://github.com/bp-ventures/lightecho-stellar-oracle/blob/1377a5ed8270fdd89e0b183ba0007fd6b91d36ae/oracle-onchain/sep40/contract/src/utils.rs#L35) how we generate the ledger key for a given price.
 - **January 2024:** Second official launch of the Oracle, now using the new lightweight structure to store the prices.